 Roughly 40 million adults in the United States, or nearly 20% of the adult population, struggles with an anxiety disorder.
-Once exclusively used for pain management and sedation during surgery, Avesta Ketamine and Wellness in McLean, Virginia, and Bethesda, Maryland, offers ketamine infusions for anxiety management.
+Once exclusively used for pain management and sedation during surgery, Avesta Ketamine and Wellness in McLean, Virginia, Bethesda, Maryland, and Washington DC offers ketamine infusions for anxiety management.
 To find out more about how ketamine interacts with your brain to quickly ease symptoms of anxiety, call Avesta Ketamine and Wellness for a consultation or book an appointment online today.

 Anxiety is a general term for a mood disorder that causes excessive feelings of nervousness and fear.
 Everyone gets feelings of anxiety sometimes, but having an anxiety disorder can be downright debilitating.
 You might start to struggle in school, at work, and within social relationships because of your anxiety.

 Anxiety disorders, like generalized anxiety disorder, panic disorder, and agoraphobia, tend to cause symptoms like:

 Depending on the specific anxiety disorder affecting you and its severity, you might get anxiety attacks.
 Anxiety attacks include increased physical effects of anxiety that are concentrated, usually in relation to a specific upcoming event like a relationship issue or a test at school.
 Symptoms include a racing heartbeat, faintness, and shortness of breath.

 Avesta Ketamine and Wellness uses ketamine, a nonaddictive medication, to treat anxiety.
 Ketamine interacts with brain receptors capable of regulating your behavioral responses, so it works well to treat symptoms of depression, post-traumatic stress disorder (PTSD), and other mood disorders.